mongodb/specifications/source/sessions/driver-sessions.rst

     * Iterate through enough documents (3) to force a ``getMore``
     * Assert that the server receives a non-zero lsid equal to the lsid that ``find`` sent.

+11. For drivers that support forking, test that the session pool can be cleared after a fork without calling ``endSession``.

 Tests that only apply to drivers that have not implemented OP_MSG and are still using OP_QUERY
 ----------------------------------------------------------------------------------------------